Frobenius sign separation for abelian varieties: Introduction

 \subsection{Acknowledgements}

 All three authors were supported by the Institute for Advanced Study during 2018--2019; this includes funding from National Science Foundation grant DMS-1638352.
 All three authors were additionally supported by the Simons Foundation grant 550033, and by the Hausdorff Research Institute for Mathematics funded by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy--EXC-2047/1--390685813.
 Bucur was also supported by the Simons Foundation collaboration grant 524015, and by NSF grants DMS-2002716 and DMS-2012061.
-Kedlaya was additionally supported by NSF grants DMS-1501214, DMS-1802161, DMS-2053473 and by the UCSD Warschawski Professorship.
-Fit\'e was additionally supported by the Ram\'on y Cajal fellowship RYC-2019-027378-I, by the Mar\'ia de Maeztu program CEX2020-001084-M, by the DGICYT grant MTM2015-63829-P, and by the ERC grant 682152.
+Fité was additionally supported by the Ram\'on y Cajal fellowship RYC-2019-027378-I, by the Mar\'ia de Maeztu program CEX2020-001084-M, by the AEI grant PID2022-137605NB-I00, and by the ERC grant 682152.
+Kedlaya was additionally supported by NSF grants DMS-1501214, DMS-1802161, DMS-2053473, DMS-2401536, by the UCSD Warschawski Professorship, and by a Simons Foundation fellowship during 2023--2024.